Taheer322/Sports-and-Fitness-Management/front-end/sports-fitness-frontend/README.md

 ## 📝 License

-This project is created as part of academic coursework for DBMS Mini Project at PES University.
+This project is created as part of academic coursework for DBMS Mini Project at  University.

-## 📞 Contact

-For any queries or support, please contact:

-- **Mohamed Taheer** - mohammedtaheer303@gmail.com
-- **Piyush Sandeep Khandake** - (contact information)

----

-## 🙏 Acknowledgments

-- PES University for providing the platform and guidance
-- Faculty members for their valuable feedback
-- All team members for their dedicated efforts
-- Open-source community for the technologies used

----

-**Made with ❤️ by Team Sports & Fitness Management**

-**Project Type:** DBMS Mini Project
+**Project Type:** Database Management System Mini Project
-**Academic Year:** 2024-2025
+**Academic Year:** 2025-2026
 **Status:** ✅ Completed